 or email the lab at email@example.com.

 This is a full-time position (i.e., 40 hours per week) that comes with a full benefits package.
 The schedule is reasonably flexible, and requires daytime hours and some evening/weekend availability.
 The review of applications is ongoing until hire is made.
-Minimum 1-2 year commitment.
+The position requires a minimum 2 year commitment.

 To apply for this position, please email a cover letter and resume or CV to firstname.lastname@example.org.
 If you are selected, you will also be asked to submit information from three references.

 Portland is a fantastic city that is often ranked as one of the most livable cities in America.
+The city has a vibrant and growing community of ACT clinicians and researchers and Portland Psychotherapy is seen by this community as a leading center for evidence-based therapy, ACT, training, and research in the area.
 Our center is housed in a beautifully restored 1889 Victorian home in the vibrant N. Williams corridor area of Portland which provides a warm and welcoming atmosphere for clients and staff alike.
+For more information about building please see our website.